AishwaryaKaranth/final-year-project/Report/Draft_Until_Phase_3.md

 The parameters for `ModelCheckpoint` are `filepath` which takes in the filepath to store the weights after each epoch. `verbose` is here used to format the output.
 We also stored only the best weights after the training process stops therefore we set `save_best_only` parameter to `True`.

-We finally fit the model using model.fit(). model.fit() takes in several parameters.
-It takes in training data which in out=r case is train_generator.
+We finally fit the model using model.fit(). `model.fit()` takes in several parameters.
+It takes in training data which in our case is train_generator.
 It takes in the training step size, number of epochs for which the model should run, validation data , validation step size and callbacks.
 Here `callbacks` is a list containing `early_stopping` and `ModelCheckpoint`.

 `model.fit(train_generator,
            steps_per_epoch=train_step_size,